Clackamas Women’s Services

 Home Builders Foundation, in partnership with Shelter Solutions LLC , will demolish the existing confidential domestic violence shelter and build a new facility that will house domestic violence survivors and their children.
 This new two-story structure will provide 6,500 square feet of space with beds for up to sixteen guests, a large communal kitchen, dining room, office spaces for staff, and community rooms for participants.

 This HBF project will be a partnership between Bridge Meadows, an inter-generational housing complex in North Portland, New Avenues for Youth, and the Home Builders Foundation.
-Renaissance Homes will be the Builder Captain for this fifteen-unit complex for at-risk youth aging out of the foster care system.
+Renaissance Homes will be the Sponsor and Walsh Construction will serve as Builder Captain for this fifteen-unit complex for at-risk youth aging out of the foster care system.

 The first phase of this remodel project for Hope House, a shelter for women and children experiencing homelessness, included safety upgrades such as a new fire alarm system and sprinkler system, increased bed capacity from five families to eight, the addition of laundry and indoor shower facilities, and the addition of an ADA-accessible bedroom and bathroom.